y3-myint-oo/wercker/README.md

 # wercker - your new favorite dev tool

-This is the project for `wercker`, the command-line tool that powers the all the build and deploy jobs for [wercker.com](http://wercker.com), it runs on your local machine with the help of Docker.
+This is the project for `wercker`, the command-line tool that powers all the build and deploy jobs for [wercker.com](http://wercker.com), it runs on your local machine with the help of Docker.